1. Introduction

 </dependency>

-The .jars for OpenCSV can be found at the official site or through a quick search over at Maven Repository.
+The .jars for OpenCSV can be found at the official site or through a quick search at the Maven Repository.

 3. To Bean or Not to Bean

-After adding OpenCSV to your pom.xml, we can implement CSV-handling methods in two convenient ways:
+After adding OpenCSV to our pom.xml, we can implement CSV-handling methods in two convenient ways:

-1. using the handy CSVReader and CSVWriter objects (for simpler operations) or
+- using the handy CSVReader and CSVWriter objects (for simpler operations)

-2. using CsvToBean to convert .csv files into beans (which are implemented as annotated plain-old-java-objects).
+- using CsvToBean to convert .csv files into beans (which are implemented as annotated plain-old-java-objects)

-Remember, a synchronous method will prevent surrounding or subsequent code from executing until it's done.
-Any production environment will likely use asynchronous or (non-blocking) methods that will allow other processes or methods to complete while the asynchronous method finishes up.
+Remember, a synchronous method will prevent surrounding or subsequent code from executing until it’s done.
+Production environments will likely use asynchronous (or non-blocking) methods that will allow other processes or methods to complete while the asynchronous method finishes up.

 We’ll dive into asynchronous examples for OpenCSV in a future article.